Sapphire645/DQB2ChunkEditorPlus/README.md

 - Automatic backup.

 **External info to add:**
-- Full block descriptions.
-- Colored blocks are not implemented yet.
-I'm debating between adding colored icons for each variant or just doing what the game does and add a color tag beside it.
+- Colored block images are not implemented yet.
-- All liquid blocks are not in yet.
-There are too many of them, will do eventually.
 - Mapping of all chunks in each island (They are really big.)

 Main branch text below.